 Our top 5 reasons to see I, Tonya

 Using a faux-documentary approach, even recreating old TV interviews with the people involved, the film cleverly keeps things ambiguous as to exactly how much Harding knew about the planned attack at the time.
-Whether you remember the original events or not, the story is a compelling one, and the movie is getting much-deserved awards buzz for very good reason.
+Whether you remember the original events or not, the story is a compelling one.
 Here are our top five reasons you should see I, Tonya:

-Robbie's an actress who's been getting attention for a while thanks to her breakout performances in Suicide Squad and Whiskey Tango Foxtrot, but her performance as Tonya Harding may finally win her the award accolades she deserves.
+Robbie's an actress who's been getting attention for a while thanks to her breakout performances in Suicide Squad and Whiskey Tango Foxtrot, but her performance as Tonya Harding is her best yet, earning Margot her first Oscar nomination.
 She inhabits Harding's persona remarkably well, capturing both her tough, take-no-prisoners exterior and her innate vulnerability, as well as the sheer joy she feels on the ice.
 It's love of the sport that drove Harding to become the first U.S. woman to land a triple axel in competition, and Robbie makes that passion leap off the screen.

-The role of Harding's mother, LaVona, seems almost made for Janney.
+The role of Harding's mother, LaVona, seems almost made for Janney, and she won the Best Supporting Actress Oscar this year for her performance.
 Taking the pushy stage-mother to new lows of bitter abuse, she's practically the villain of the film.
 Constantly berating her daughter, she makes you wonder if Harding succeeded because of her mother's incessant invective, or in spite of it.
 Either way, it's a remarkable performance because even though it's a very serious role, her every line makes you chuckle and think "did she really say that??"

 The Supporting Cast